stdware/qwindowkit/tests/unit/README.md

 # Fast, offline unit tests

-These tests use only Qt Test, Qt Core/Gui (and Widgets/Quick when enabled), the production QWindowKit code, and the existing CMake/CTest build tools.
+These tests use only Qt Test, Qt Core/Gui (and Widgets/Quick when enabled), Qt DBus for the portal suite, the production QWindowKit code, and the existing CMake/CTest build tools.
 Test execution does not download anything, access the network, install packages, show desktop windows, inject desktop input, or require a display server.
 No Python, browser, external